 Omann’s futuristic sculptures use traditional special effects techniques such as silicone–based casting, as well as newer bio-conscious materials that mimic human skin.

-Inspired by traditional prop-making, vintage fashion and popular sci-fi, Equanipolis invites you to step into an alternate reality and reconsider the past, present and future.
+Inspired by traditional prop-making, vintage fashion and popular sci-fi, Equanipolis invited you to step into an alternate reality and reconsider the past, present and future.

-Aniara Omann’s exhibition Equiniopolis is generously supported by Sea Grown, Scarbourgh www.seagrown.co.uk
+Aniara Omann’s exhibition Equiniopolis was generously supported by Sea Grown, Scarbourgh www.seagrown.co.uk

 Aniara Omann (b.
 1987, Denmark) lives and works in Glasgow, UK.
 Graduated from Glasgow School of Art, MFA and Funen Art Academy, Odense, Denmark.
 Recent and upcoming exhibitions include: iwillmedievalfutureyou1, Art Sonje Center, KR (Upcoming); Bonding in Whispers, c-o-m-p-o-s-i-t-e, BE; The Chasm – Franz-Josef-Kai 3/17, AT; (s), Carlsberg byens Galleri, DK; Iwillmedievalfutureyou6, Kunsthal Aarhus, DK; Cross-feed, Market Gallery, Transformationer, Kunsthal Ulys; Final Incarnation, VoidoidARCHIVE; In Drógum, Akureyri Art Museum; Aniara Omann / Jos de Gruyter and Harald Thys, Celine Gallery, UK; Brad Pitt, Intermedia Gallery, CCA, UK.